evandrogoulartdev/aem-deliverable03/README.md

 The properties of the Product Model, which should match the JSON payload of requests, are as follows:

 * String name: Name of the product.
-(TODO: Implement constraints e validators)
+(TODO: Implement constraints and validators)
 * String category: Category which the product belongs to.
-(TODO: Implement constraints e validators)
+(TODO: Implement constraints and validators)
 * String price: Price of the product.
-(TODO: Implement constraints e validators)
+(TODO: Implement constraints and validators)
 * String fileReference: Path of the product image stored in the DAM repository.
-(TODO: Implement constraints e validators)
+(TODO: Implement constraints and validators)

 ## How to build and deploy the project